IreneMarin/FEND-project-3-arcade/README.md

 ### Code
 - Errors:
-  - Player.stop: doesn't stop properly, is moving to the previous position
+  - ~~Player.stop: doesn't stop properly, is moving to the previous position~~
   - Fix dialog's positions
   - ~~dialog.show() doesn't close when changing level~~
   - ~~dialog.show() doesn't work in Mozilla: find alternative~~
-  - after changing levels, the bugs spend a couple of seconds not moving
+  - after changing levels, the bugs spend a couple of seconds not moving... no idea what to do here...
   - ~~Game over: the Enter key doesn't work (it cannot restart)~~
   - ~~Fix checkObstacles function~~
   - ~~Gems: doesn't give power when has_gem~~
   - ~~Change level/state: implement it how?~~
   - ~~Finish level: create last level screen~~
 - Improvements:
-  - Obstacles & canvas: find a better way to create each level (external json?)
   - Keep DOM Access to a minimum: use a helper method that batch-converts a dataset to HTML
   - Enemy.update: simplify code (too many repeated if's --> put in functions?)
   - ~~Go to next level automatically with setTimeout~~
   - ~~JSHint the code~~
   - Implement sounds
-  - Create production code
+  - Change interaction to pick items